SD-WAN

 2. It’s high performance and has redundancy

-SD-WAN can achieve performance comparable to dedicated or leased lines by dynamically routing traffic based on real-time conditions, such as latency, jitter, and bandwidth availability.
+SD-WAN can achieve performance comparable to leased line business broadband by dynamically routing traffic based on real-time conditions, such as latency, jitter, and bandwidth availability.

 This ensures that critical applications receive the necessary resources for smooth operation.
 This design has in-build broadband redundancy, meaning it is more resilient than a dedicated line with a single point of failure.